Your oral health is a window to your overall well-being.

 Oral Care for Children

 Adopt good dental practices at an early age.
 You can use a wet cloth to clean babies’ gums.
-After age three, use toothpaste with fluoride the size of a pea.
+After age three, use fluoride toothpaste about the size of a pea.
 Dental exams must be performed regularly.
-Make sure your children are brushing under adult supervision for the first few years.
+Ensure your children are brushing under adult supervision for the first few years.

 Oral Care for Adults

 Brush twice a day, use mouthwash, and floss frequently.
-Schedule regular dental checkups and cleanings.
+Schedule routine dental visits and cleanings.
 And remember, maintaining a healthy lifestyle is equally important.

 Oral Care for Seniors

-Oral health is a priority at all ages, especially in old age, due to age-related problems.
+Oral health is a priority at all ages, especially in old age, due to age-related issues.

-Regular dental checkups are necessary.
+Routine dental visits are necessary.
 Use toothpaste containing fluoride and consider further fluoridation.
 Soft-bristle toothbrushes or electric toothbrushes could be beneficial.

 Maintain good health and consider getting dental implants or dentures if needed.
 Remember, your oral health matters at every stage of life.